-Nick Paton Walsh is an Emmy award-winning senior international correspondent for CNN International, based in London.
-Paton Walsh focuses on covering stories from the Middle East, the former Soviet Union, Afghanistan and the surrounding region.
+Nick Paton Walsh is an Emmy Award-winning senior international correspondent for CNN International, based in London.
+He focuses on stories from the Middle East, the former Soviet Union, Afghanistan and the surrounding region.

-His work in Syria and Iraq won two Edward Murrow awards in 2013, and contributed to a Peabody win for CNN's Syria coverage in 2012 and another for its ISIS reporting in 2016.
+His work in Syria and Iraq has been recognized with multiple awards including the 2018 David Kaplan Award from the Overseas Press Club for his reporting on the fall of ISIS, two Edward R. Murrow Awards in 2013 and two Peabody Awards for CNN's coverage in Syria in 2012 and for its ISIS reporting in 2016.
 His script-writing in Syria and Afghanistan also won an Emmy in 2013 for Outstanding Writing.

 Previously he spent several years working in Asia for the UK's Channel Four News, focusing on Afghanistan where he gained rare access to a tiny and isolated American outpost near the Pakistani border - COP Keating - which was overrun by insurgents, and covered the 2009 presidential election crisis.